tethysplatform/tethys/docs/installation/ubuntu16.rst

 2. Clone the Tethys Platform Repository
 ---------------------------------------

 a.
-Create a directory for the source code with the proper permissions and clone the code into that directory.
+Create a directory for the source code with the proper permissions and clone the code into that directory:

   ::